dzungphieuluuky/dzungphieuluuky.github.io/aboutme.md

 subtitle: To do or not to do, there is no try - Master Yoda
 ---

+# Personal Info
-My name is Phạm Ngọc Dũng.
-I'm currently a second-year university undergrad majoring in information technology fascinated by the intersection of mathematics, computer science and physics.
+My full name is Phạm Ngọc Dũng.
+I'm currently a second-year university undergraduate student majoring in information technology.

-I gained my interest in physics through participating in the Vietnamese Physics Olympiad (VPhO) in my high school.
-I'm also interested in reinforcement learning, quantum computing and the interdisciplinary field in between.
+I'm a science enthusiast and a student fascinated by the intersection of mathematics, computer science, and physics.

+# Interest
+Currently, my main interests are:
+- Reinforcement Learning: a subfield of machine learning focused on creating agents that can interact and learn from the environment.
+- Quantum Computing: an interdisciplinary field that tries to harness the power of quantum mechanics to bring about a new approach to computing.

+# Favourite channels
+Watching YouTube is one of my way of burning time when I'm free, some of my favourite channels are:
+- 3Blue1Brown: a must-watch channel for those who love maths.
+- Richard Behiel: a nice guy with a PhD aiming to explain advanced physics concepts.
+- Physics Explained: another guy with a deep understanding of physics trying to explain formulas from their birth.
+- Veritasium: a channel for anyone burned continuously with curiosity and desire to expand knowledge.
+- Fireship: coding channel with lightspeed way of explaining things.

+# My idols
+- Richard Feynman: for his sense of humour, deep understanding of physics, and great way of teaching.
+- John von Neumann: for his absolute power in many different fields of mathematics.

+# Maths I like and don't like
+- Like: linear algebra, calculus, complex numbers, differential/integral maths.
+- Don't like: combinatorics, graph theory, number theory.
+- Not sure on which side: discrete maths.

+# Generalist / Specialist
+I would say that I look like a generalist more than a specialist (just think so).

+# Non nerdy hobbies
-In my free time, I love watching science-explained videos on YouTube on a wide range of topics such as calculus, linear algebra, machine learning, deep learning, quantum physics and so much more.
-Apart from this nerdy habit, I also enjoy reading my favourite anime character's Wikipedia (because I'm not patient enough to watch the series ep-by-ep 🥲).
+Reading my favourite anime character's Wikipedia (because I'm not patient enough to watch the series ep-by-ep 🥲).

-In my blog, you will find me sharing my learning journey and ideas on some topics I find interesting.
+Also, I prefer to do anything at night.
+The daylight, especially in the afternoon, somehow drains all of my power.

+# Feel free to
+- Explore my [GitHub](https://github.com/dzungphieuluuky): some projects I have made.
+- Read my [Blog](https://dzungphieuluuky.github.io/): some interesting ideas of mine.
+- Reach me via [Email](mailto:dungngocpham171@gmail.com): just to fill this block so it will contains 3 things.